SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 ```

->IMPORTANT: For multi-method listeners ( see [Multi-method Listeners](#annotation-method-selection) ), the method selection is based on the payload of the message *after the message conversion*.
+>IMPORTANT: For multi-method listeners ( see [Multiple Method Listeners](#multiple-method-listeners) ), the method selection is based on the payload of the message *after the message conversion*.
 The method argument converter is called only after the method has been selected.

 #### Programmatic Endpoint Registration